Search overlay

 2. Violations of Confidentiality Arrangements.
 Most graduate students will engage in some form of research.
 Oftentimes this research requires the use of human subjects and arrangements of confidentiality.
 Violations of the researcher/research subject trust are serious professional offenses and reflect badly on the profession and Auburn University.
 Violation of agreements with, or abuse of, research subjects are grounds for dismissal from the program.

 3. Scholarly misconduct.
 Plagiarism, data fabrication, data stealing, or authorship misconduct (e.g., omitting a rightful author or claiming another's work as your own) with regard to scholarly materials are serious professional offenses and are grounds for dismissal from the program.
-Falsification of information or misrepresentation of credentials including résumés.
+Falsification of information or misrepresentation of credentials including resumes.

-• Appeal Process.
+2. Appeal Process.
 Appeals to any dismissal decision must follow the Appeal Policies set forth in this Policy Manual.

 Appeal Policies

-Students can appeal Faculty decisions as follows: The student should submit, in writing, the request for appeal and justifications for such request to the chair of the Finance Department.
+Students can appeal Faculty decisions as follows: the student should submit, in writing, the request for appeal and justifications for such request to the chair of the Finance Department.
 An ad hoc PhD Review Committee, appointed by the department head, will review and rule on appealed decisions.
 The committee will have full authority of the department in reviewing and deciding the case.

 Have Questions?